-The Huntingdon Valley Athletic Association is organized exclusively for the development and ability to provide youth sports and activities.
-The organization shall operate with the intent to help promote and assist, in conjunction with our local township & school district, the growth and development of our youth by offering organized sports venues and activities.
+The Huntingdon Valley Athletic Association is organized exclusively to develop and provide youth sports and activities.
+The organization shall operate with the intent to help promote and assist, in conjunction with our local township and school district, the growth, and development of our youth by offering organized sports venues and activities.

 HVAA is geographically defined as the area covered by Lower Moreland Township and Bryn Athyn Borough.
 We do allow residents of other areas to participate in our programs, as long as facility space is available.
-Our playing fields and facilities are located in Lower Moreland and Bryn Athyn.
+Our playing fields and facilities are located throughout Lower Moreland and Bryn Athyn.
+For mailings, the HVAA address is PO Box 155, Huntingdon Valley, PA 19006.
 The HVAA office is located in the Red Lion Gym, at 625 Red Lion Road, Huntingdon Valley.
-Use the Directions link to the left to locate our playing fields and facilities for all sports, and our office.

-HVAA provides and supports other programs in addition to our intramural sports activities.
-We sponsor American Legion baseball teams, several travel teams in all sports offer annual scholarships (the Tom Davenport, Emmanuel Collazo & Stephen H. Silverman Awards) and donate funds to worthwhile activities that support the communities' youth.
-HVAA has sponsored trips to professional baseball and indoor soccer games, has conducted raffles, and has conducted fund-raising activities.
+HVAA provides and supports other programs in addition to our intramural sports activities like Taekwondo and Chess.
+Each May we offer annual scholarships to seniors in high school (the Tom Davenport, Emmanuel Collazo & Stephen H. Silverman Awards).
+HVAA also donates funds to worthwhile activities that support the communities youth.
+HVAA has sponsored trips to professional baseball and indoor soccer games.
+We may offer raffles or other fundraising activities throughout the year.
 As we move forward, we hope to increase these activities.

 HVAA is a non-profit organization.
 As such, we are eligible for several grants, which we apply for annually.
-We collect a modest registration fee for each participant in our programs, and we offer a multi-child discount for families with more than one athlete in each sport.
-In the next year, we will conduct several activities designed to raise funds for HVAA.
+We collect a modest registration fee for each participant in our programs, and we offer a multi-child discount for families with more than one athlete for some of our in-house programs.
 View our policy if you have a fee waiver inquiry for an in-house program.
 Finally, we benefit from local businesses and generous community members offering to sponsor teams in each sport.
-For information on donating or becoming a sponsor of HVAA, please contact email@example.com.
+For information on donating or becoming a sponsor of HVAA, please contact firstname.lastname@example.org.

 HVAA is guided by a Board of Directors, comprised of not less than 10 members.
-Positions named by our By-Laws are President, Vice President, Secretary, Treasurer, Solicitor.
-Director of Purchasing, Director of Fundraising, Director of Sponsorship, Director of Administration, Director of Information Technology, up to three (3) Directors at Large, Past President, and no less than four (4) Sports Directors, consisting of some or all of the following positions: Baseball, Softball, Soccer, Basketball and Roller Hockey,.
-Board positions are filled through nominations from our members, and elected during our Annual Meeting in June of each year.
-The Board also meets at the HVAA office on the third Thursday evening of each month at 8:00pm for regular meetings.
+The current positions named by our By-Laws are President, Vice President, Secretary, Treasurer, Solicitor, Director of Fundraising and Sponsorship, Director of Administration, Director of Communications. up to three (3) Directors at Large, Past President, and no less than four (4) Sports Directors, consisting of some or all of the following positions: Baseball, Softball, Soccer, and Basketball.
+Board positions are filled through nominations from our members and elected during our Annual Meeting in June of each year.
+The Board also meets at the HVAA office on the third Thursday evening of each month at 8:00 pm for regular meetings.

-HVAA registration is entirely electronic and you can visit our home page at www.hvaa.net to register for one of our activities.
+HVAA registration is entirely electronic and you can register online here for one of our activities.

-HVAA has adopted a Code of Conduct for all Coaches, Parents, and Players that support and/or participate in HVAA activities.
+HVAA has adopted a Code of Conduct for all coaches, parents, and players that support and/or participate in HVAA activities.
 This step has been taken in response to numerous news stories in recent years, documenting the poor behavior of participants in other children’s sporting activities.
-The Board of Directors has developed these codes to insure that our programs do not suffer these same problems.
-We are serious about these changes in our programs, and require all HVAA members to support this philosophy.
+The Board of Directors has developed these codes to ensure that our programs do not suffer these same problems.
+We are serious about these changes in our programs and require all HVAA members to support this philosophy.

-HVAA depends of volunteer coaches to assist with the running of our sports.
+HVAA depends on volunteer coaches to assist with the running of our sports.
 With each season, we seek motivated, conscientious volunteers to assist us with the task of coaching our players.
 Your assistance is solicited for this task.
-Our newly formed Coaches Committee has been tasked selecting the best of the volunteers, and then providing them with guidance and resources to increase their value to our programs.

-HVAA is also committed to providing a safe and rewarding atmosphere for our players, and will begin conducting background checks on our volunteers to insure that this goal is achieved.
-These checks will be strictly voluntary, but we will not select coaches for our activities that have not agreed to these measures.
+HVAA is also committed to providing a safe and rewarding atmosphere for our players and conduct background checks on our volunteers to ensure that this goal is achieved.
+These checks are mandatory and volunteers are expected to get four required clearances.

 We do appreciate the offer of all parents and interested individuals that offer to coach for HVAA.
-However it isn’t always possible to accept all of the volunteers that we get.
-Please don’t be discouraged if we can’t accommodate your request to assist us each and every season.
-Our goal is as always to provide the best coaching staff that we can to each and every team.
+However, it isn’t always possible to accept all of the volunteers that we get.
+Please don’t be discouraged if we can’t accommodate your request to assist us each season.
+Our goal is, as always, to provide the best coaching staff that we can to every team.